Pilipinas Got Talent: Hosts

+Aside from the main hosts, there were additional presenters that presented its companion shows.
+Marc Abaya hosted the show's first spin-off, Pilipinas Got More Talent, which only aired during the first season.
+Jervi Wrightson (credited as Jervi Li and more known as KaladKaren), hosted the show's online companion program entitled PGT Exclusives during season 6.
+The said digital companion show returned for the seventh season; she was replaced by Wize Estabillo and Lorraine Galvez, who are also hosts of It's Showtime's online program, Showtime Online Ü.

 Judges

-Since season 1 until season 4, the judges of the show consists of Kris Aquino, who was earlier tapped for the hosting gig, backed out from judging at first.
+From season 1 until season 4, the judges of the show consists of Kris Aquino, who was earlier tapped for the hosting gig, backed out from judging at first.
 However, she announced at an episode on Showbiz News Ngayon that she has resumed her judging duties.
-She joins former ABS-CBN President and COO Freddie M. Garcia, and Comedy Queen Ai-Ai delas Alas.
+She joins former ABS-CBN President and COO Freddie M. Garcia, and comedian Ai-Ai delas Alas.
 In season 3, Luis Manzano and Billy Crawford served as guest judges, temporary replacing Ai-Ai delas Alas and Kris Aquino as respectively during the auditions.
 Comedian Vice Ganda replaced Ai-Ai delas Alas during one of the quarterfinal in season 4.